deeptools/deepTools/docs/content/example_usage.rst

 are slides that we used for teaching at the University of Freiburg, with more details on the deepTools usage and aims in regard to ChIP-seq.
-However, while some tools, such as `bamFingerprint`, specifically address ChIP-seq-issues, the majority of tools is widely applicable to deep-sequencing data, including RNA-seq.
+However, while some tools, such as `bamFingerprint`, specifically address ChIP-seq-issues, **the majority of tools is widely applicable to deep-sequencing data, including RNA-seq**.

-So, what does a typical ChIP-seq workflow look like?
+However, to get a feeling fo what deepTools can do, we'd like to give you a brief glimpse into how we typically use deepTools for ChIP-seq analyses.

 .. image:: ../images/start_workflow.png